telliott99/MySwift/part1/characters.rst

 Swift is very modern when it comes to Unicode, even more so than NSString.

 In Unicode every character that can be written is represented as a "code point", a number.
 Originally it was thought that 2e16 (more than one million) was enough to represent them all, or two bytes.
 Now some are three bytes.
-They have both decimal and binary equivalents, though binary is more usual.
+A unicode code point comes in both decimal and binary equivalents, though binary is probably more usual.
 From the docs:

     A Unicode scalar is any Unicode code point in the range U+0000 to U+D7FF inclusive or U+E000 to U+10FFFF inclusive.
 Unicode scalars do not include the Unicode surrogate pair code points in the range U+D800 to U+DFFF inclusive.